 5. Demonstrate Your Toddler How To Use The Toilet Seat

 It is an excellent trick to enable your toddler to use the toilet seat effectively.
 You can show him how to flush and ask him or her to flush and see how he is doing.
 Similarly, you can tell your child about each part and let him use that in your presence.
 Once the child is learned the process of using the pot, they can use the pot comfortably.

 6. Keep Motivating Your Toddler

 When your toddler starts using the toilet pot for the first time, he/she may feel hard to use that.
 So the best way to allow him/her to use the pot is to keep motivating.
 You can keep some awards for little achievements of your child and give that when he/she achieves that.

 Some toddlers may learn this process in a few weeks, while some other toddlers may take up to months.
 It depends upon the interest of your toddler how quickly they learn the process.
 So, you shouldn’t scold them if they are not doing things accurately in their first attempt.
 If you tell them off, you may discourage them from using the potty seat.
-So you should be patient and keep teaching your toddler until he/she learns the steps completely.
+So you should be patient and keep teaching your toddler until they learns the steps completely.

-Sometimes the potty training becomes an unending process for some parents.
+Sometimes potty training becomes an unending process for some parents.
 Usually, it is not an easy process that you will teach your toddler in a few days.
 You should make different plans and set some stages to make the entire process interesting.
 However, one day your toddler will use the potty seat without your help.
 So, please be patient, and train your child consistently.